jeffcshelton/jdx-python/README.md

 ## License

-The JDX Python wrapper is licensed under the [MIT License](LICENSE).
+The JDX Python library is licensed under the [MIT License](LICENSE).